 The legendary song is special in more ways than one.
-Not only do we get to watch two best Bharatnatyam dancers of the generation together on screen, but we also get to enjoy them display their entire range of skills to compete with each other.
-The grandeur of the set and the costumes and the uniqueness of the composition enrich the song so well that we are all with P. S. Veerappa when he says, “Sabhash, sariyana potti!”
+Not only do we get to watch the two best Bharatnatyam dancers of the generation together on screen, but we also get to enjoy them displaying their entire range of skills to compete with each other.
+The grandeur of the set and the costumes, and the uniqueness of the composition enrich the song so well that we are all with P. S. Veerappa when he says, “Sabhash, sariyana potti!”

 When the producer saw the final dance routine that Hiralal had managed to get out of Padmini and Vyjayanthi Mala, he’d apparently given him a cheque for Rs.
 1,00,000 on the spot.
 He’d also declared that if any other dance routine compares to this one in the next hundred years, he’d give them a lakh too.
 No one who watches this song would find it surprising that he never had to write that cheque.

 Which among these is your favourite?
 And have I missed a dance routine you love?
 Let me know in the comments.